Sessional kindergartens provide education programs for three to five-year-olds. They are run by:

 Kindergarten in the year before school is government subsidised.
 Children get access to 15 hours of funded kindergarten per week.
 Kindergartens provide session times and hours that meet the needs of their local community.
 Check with the kindergarten for days and hours that best suit you.

 Eligible families can access low-cost or no-cost kindergarten.
-For more information, speak with the sessional kindergarten directly or visit Education Victoria.
+For more information, speak with the sessional kindergarten directly or visit Victoria Government website.

 Early Start Kindergarten provides free or low-cost sessional kindergarten to eligible three-year-old children.
 Programs are offered by an early childhood Degree-qualified teacher.